mehakmanwani/chatbot-demo/README.md

 1. Ensure that the IBM Cloud CLI (https://console.bluemix.net/docs/cli/reference/bluemix_cli/all_versions.html#ibm-cloud-cli-installer-all-versions) tool is installed

 2. Open the Command Line/ Terminal
-	WINDOWS: On your computer - Click Start --> Type cmd --> Open the Command Prompt
+a) WINDOWS: On your computer - Click Start --> Type cmd --> Open the Command Prompt
-	MAC: On your computer - Click on the search icon --> Type Terminal --> Open the Terminal
+b) MAC: On your computer - Click on the search icon --> Type Terminal --> Open the Terminal

 3. Navigate to the directory of the Python application that contains the app.py file

 4. Run the commands:
+	a) Login to your IBM Cloud Account
-	- `bx login` (Enter your IBM Cloud Email and Password)
+	-`bx login` (Enter your IBM Cloud Email and Password)
+	b) Target the specific organization and space you want to deploy the app in
 	- `bx target -o ORG -s SPACE` (Replace ORG with the IBM Cloud organization, and SPACE with the space name)<img width="518" alt="org" src="https://user-images.githubusercontent.com/36006325/35639064-687578fa-06d2-11e8-9ce5-1ca7054855dc.PNG">
+	c) Push/Deploy the app on the cloud
 	- `bx app push`